 Looking at Some of the Effects of the 1994 Crime Bill

 The 1994 crime bill led to mass incarcerations in black communities and only fed into the “school-to-prison pipeline.”
-For one thing, some states adopted mandatory minimum sentencing laws and starting trying kids as adults for some serious crimes.
+For one thing, some states adopted mandatory minimum sentencing laws and started trying kids as adults for some serious crimes.
 Also, the lack of prevention programs, like “midnight basketball,” put youths at a greater risk.

 Drug laws were especially harmful, depending on the drug.
 For instance, there were “100 to 1” sentences laws put into place in 1986.
-The laws especially punished users of crack cocaine while users of power cocaine were treated with kid gloves.
+The laws especially punished users of crack cocaine while users of powder cocaine were treated with kid gloves.
 When the crime bill was passed, the Sentencing Commission recommended the “100 to 1” laws be abolished.
 However, the Republican-led Congress passed an amendment to ignore that decision.

-That disparity was officially ended in 2010.
+That disparity was officially reduced in 2010.

 Regardless, all the laws exploded the prison population.
 While the 1994 crime bill only affected federal prison rates, the federal prison rate more than doubled.
-Overall: Compared to 1972, there was a 400% increase in the number of incarcerated Americans, to an absolute peak number of 2.23 million, which not only led the Western world, but the entire world.
+Overall: Compared to 1972, there was a 400% increase in the number of incarcerated Americans, to an absolute peak number of 2.23 million, which not only led the Western world but led the entire world.
 Today, we still have more prisoners than any other country (including China).

-And of course, blacks and Latinos were adversely affected.
+And of course, Blacks and Latinos were adversely affected.
 I plan to explore this further in upcoming posts.